 Ernst Haeckel was a German zoologist, naturalist and artist in the 20th century who discovered, described, painted and named thousands of new species in the animal kingdom.

-His beautiful 20th Century nature drawings influenced other disciplines such as architecture art and design.
-Artists within the Art Nouveau movement were particularly influenced by Haeckel’s prints.
-There are some great Art Nouveau Animal designs here, and you should check out the pochoir prints of butterflies by Seguy.
+His beautiful 20th Century nature drawings influenced other disciplines such as architecture, art and design.
+Haeckel’s prints mainly influenced artists within the Art Nouveau movement.
+There are some great Art Nouveau Animal designs here, and you should check out the pochoir prints of butterflies by Seguy and his art nouveau insect plates.

-For this curated collection of Ernst Haeckel prints, I have just concentrated on his marine illustrations.
-As these are the most beautiful and art like.
+I have just concentrated on his marine illustrations for this curated collection of Ernst Haeckel prints.
+As these are the most beautiful and art-like.

 I’ve divided the collection into 2 parts, firstly the colourful illustrations and secondly the monochrome prints.